EloiSinglaMilian/eloisinglamilian.github.io/_pages/about.md

    I examine whether they constitute a single clause, how they interact with presupposition and exhaustivity, and how they contribute to discourse structure.

 2. **To determine whether QAPs exhibit microdiachronic variation across age groups.**
-   I investigate whether there are generational differences regarding this structure that reveal ongoing change in the language.
+   I investigate whether there are generational differences in this structure that reveal ongoing change in the language.

 3. **To situate LSC within the broader grammaticalization path described for other sign languages.**
    By comparing LSC to other languages, I will be able to contribute to wider debates on clefts, focus constructions, and the syntax–discourse interface.